 I’d been pretty chill all day, trying to keep my mind clear and positive because I recognized my state of mind going into this was important.

-Once we arrived in the jungle to the temple it was a little while before the ceremony started.
-At this point, my rational brain started questioning my sanity and decision making.
+Once we arrived in the jungle at the temple it was a little while before the ceremony started.
+At this point, my rational brain started questioning my sanity and decision-making.

 What was I thinking?